 The main museum of the fortress is located in the Suomenlinna Centre and is open throughout the year.
-During the summer season (2 May-30 September) the museum is open from 10 am to 6 pm, and during the winter season (1 October-30 April) from 10.30 am to 4.30 pm.
-Please check the opening hours during national holidays in the calendar.
+The opening hours can be found in the calendar.

 A short film in nine languages